 Lately, my trips to the grocery store have seemed more like an episode of Supermarket Sweep.
 My main goals?
 Stick to my pre-written list, grab my go-to snacks and everything I’ll need for meals that week, and get in and get out as quickly as possible.
 Sadly, I’ve yet to receive a $20,000 prize for these necessary and well-planned missions, but I digress.

 My local Trader Joe’s has always been my favorite grocery store for snacks and frozen items I can quickly turn into simple meals.
-But now that I’m working from home full-time (and will likely continue to do so for the foreseeable future), I’ve also really gotten into TJ’s pre-made lunches and personal frozen meals to keep me going during the workday.
+But now that I’ve been working from home full-time for more than a year (and will likely continue to do so for the foreseeable future), I’ve also really gotten into TJ’s pre-made lunches and personal frozen meals to keep me going during the workday.

 During my last trip to Trader Joe’s, I was truly in-and-out in 20 minutes.
 And while I didn’t exactly grab the makings for a full week’s worth of meals for my family (far from it, actually), I picked up snacks, pre-made lunches, and some other favorites that we can easily turn into dishes with a few supplemental items from our fridge or pantry.